SanHalacoglu/GameOn/documentation/M3_Requirements_and_Design.md

                 4. User presses "Confirm," and system updates the database.
                 5. System confirms the update and redirects the user to the previous screen.
             - **Failure scenario(s)**:
                 - 1a.
-Actor leaves this screen without submitting, no settings are updated.
+Database rejects update, actor remains on this screen and receives an error

 <a name="fr3"></a>